 The course provides an overview of substance abuse and dependency.
 Topics include physiological, psychological and sociological issues surrounding people involved with substance disorders.
 The course is intended to provide students with enough understanding and awareness of these issues to recognize them when serving human service recipients.
-Course material has wide application to people working in private and public social service agencies as well as their own lives.
+Course material has wide application to people working in private and public social service agencies.